 Three hundred twenty-one years after its conception, at the urging of the Vicomte De Rohan, American philanthropist, Francophile and Versailles devotee, Catharine Hamilton accepted the task to restore the bosquet with the help of American participation and so it was that the American Friends of Versailles was born.

-Then there was an army of craftspeople, stone masons, sculptors, landscape architects, botanists, hydraulic engineers, metal workers, politicians, curators, security, bureaucrats, socialites and legions of the curious.
-What began was a three year project evolved into a six year project and little did we know at the time it was the start of a twenty year party.
+Accompanied by an army of craftspeople, stone masons, sculptors, landscape architects, botanists, hydraulic engineers, metal workers, politicians, curators, security, bureaucrats, socialites and legions of the curious.
+What began was a three year project evolved into a six year project and little did we know at the time it was the start of a twenty-five year pursuit.

-If I could describe every detail of the last twenty-five years of my involvement with Versailles and it would offer no clear understanding of the theatrics, the comedy, the excess, the posturing and the politics, the privilege and ultimately the sadness that accompanies a twenty year long party.
+If I could describe every detail of the last twenty-five years of my involvement with Versailles and it would offer no clear understanding of the theatrics, the comedy, the chaos, the posturing and the politics, the privilege and ultimately the accomplishment that launched a twenty year long party.
 It began with a simple enough goal to restore a garden and from there it walked a path lengthier than Proust.

 FROM PARIS TO ST. PAUL

 “Now is the winter of our discontent.” – William Shakespeare

 If you want to choose a working class of people who have been systematically abused while being simultaneously celebrated you need to look no further than musicians.
 They haven’t had a pay raise in a hundred years, their work is routinely stolen, they sign contracts that amount to servitude and as for benefits, there are no benefits.
 The Real-Phonic Radio Hour was a modest attempt to correct those ills.